felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* [schema.org/WebPage](https://schema.org/WebPage) (includes 13 Schema types)
 	* [schema.org/WebSite](https://schema.org/WebSite)

-* Detects JSON-LD scripts in post content (from Gutenberg editor blocks, for example) and includes their data in the Schema CreativeWork type / sub-types (**NEW in v1.31.0**).
+* Detects JSON-LD scripts in post content (from Gutenberg editor blocks, for example) and includes their data in the Schema CreativeWork type / sub-types.

-* Includes the Schema JSON-LD created by the Yoast SEO How-To and FAQ editor blocks into the main webpage Schema markup (**NEW in v1.31.0**).
+* Moves the Schema JSON-LD created by the Yoast SEO How-To and FAQ editor blocks into the main webpage Schema CreativeWork markup.

 * Includes Aggregate Rating values (if available) in the main webpage Schema "aggregateRating" property.